raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 - It's easier to fill a gap of two than it is to fill a gap of one.
 - Plan for the tiles that reward higher points!
 - Make use of power-ups when possible, and especially when beneficial.
+- When in doubt, just take a moment to study the board.
+You've got more time than you think!

 # Credits